 We start off most lessons sketching together, then we work in an art journal, unless we're doing a special project.

 Each student needs a sketch book, an art journal, a mechanical pencil and a white eraser.
 I provide all other materials.

-I currently work with iLEAD, Inspire, Excel, and Sage Oak Charters.
+I currently work with Cabrillo Point Academy, Compass, Excel, Granite Mountain, iLEAD, Inspire, Mission Vista Academy, Pacific Coast Academt and Sage Oak Charters.
 Each two hour class is $30 if done in my home.
 Classes can be done in your home for $40/$50, depending on my travel time.